-It is generally recommended to consult your physician.
-It doesn’t matter whether you choose to consult your family general practitioner, a dermatologist, or a psychotherapist, medical attention is the first step in determining the depth of the picking problem and its underlying or associated symptoms.
+After recognizing the problem, most people want to know how to stop picking.
+Fortunately, there are a number of treatment options becoming available with increased awareness and research.
+The first step towards treatment involves consulting a physician and mental health professional.
+It is generally recommended to consult either a family general practitioner, a dermatologist, or a psychotherapist, but medical attention is the first step in determining the depth of the picking problem and its underlying or associated symptoms.

 In cases where acne blemishes trigger picking, surgical draining of the blemishes may help eliminate the targeted picking zone.
 Corticosteroids, antibiotics, and chemical peels may help to minimize outbreaks, allowing time to address the psychological issues involved and develop new habits so future acne flare-ups will be less tempting.

-Avoidance therapies help the patient acknowledge the problem, identify the triggers, and teach coping skills that the patient can employ when the urge to pick strikes.
-Once the picker is able to recognize the problem, he or she can then choose to review the situation that triggers the urge to pick and psychologically work through those issues to eliminate or minimize the habitual behavior.
+When behaviors do not involve acne, such as scalp picking, nail-biting, and scab picking, therapeutic techniques include avoidance or substitution therapies.
+Avoidance therapies help the patient acknowledge the problem, identify the triggers, and learn coping skills that can be used when the urge to pick strikes.
+Once the person can recognize the problem, he or she can then choose to review the situation that triggers the urge to pick and psychologically work through those issues to eliminate or minimize the habitual behavior.

-These techniques briefly mentioned here do not include all options possible for those seeking help to stop skin picking.
-There is also much to learn about tailoring each of these options to best serve the individual person, too.
+These techniques briefly mentioned here do not include all options possible for those seeking help to stop skin picking and research continues to support more.

 For comprehensive information about effective treatment methods for compulsive skin picking , get the Complete Guide to Picking Disorders today.